Large-$n$ $O(n)$ with long-range interactions: integrability and resonance dynamics: Integrability: Linear regime

 In this latter case the resonance will thus activate on a timescale $t_{\nu} = (2 \lambda_{\nu})^{-1} \ln N$, so that the period after which the system leaves the linear regime is

-Within the context of long-range physics, this can be also interpreted as the Ehrenfest timescale $t_{\rm Ehr}$ for which the semiclassical-mean field, approximation is valid\,\cite{lerose2020origin,Defenu2020review}: in the non-resonant regime one has instead that $t_{\rm Ehr}$ is polynomial in $N$, as this is the time-scale in which the incoherent dynamics of non-resonant quantum fluctuations can affect the dynamics of macroscopic observables.
+Within the context of long-range physics, this can be also interpreted as the Ehrenfest timescale $t_{\rm Ehr}$ for which the semiclassical-mean field approximation is valid\,\cite{lerose2020origin,Defenu2020review}: in the non-resonant regime one has instead that $t_{\rm Ehr}$ is polynomial in $N$, as this is the time-scale in which the incoherent dynamics of non-resonant quantum fluctuations can affect the dynamics of macroscopic observables.
+It is worth emphasizing that the presence of Floquet resonances does not imply an instability of the full dynamics.
+Rather, integrability ensures that the motion remains bounded and quasi-periodic, so that the exponential growth predicted by the Floquet analysis only signals the breakdown of the linear approximation around the classical trajectory.
+The fate of the resonant modes will be discussed in Sec.\,\ref{sec:beyond}.